Bijli Mahadev Trek

 Upon arriving at Kot village, the trek officially kicks off.
 Here, you get a glimpse of what a remote Himalayan village looks like.

 At the village entrance, you will find the Mahuti Devta temple, marking the starting point of the trail.
-Initially, it's an ascent of about 350 metres, leading to a flat trail with a few houses above.
-Keep following the trail, and after covering 500 metres, you'll encounter another gradual ascent.
-Continue for another kilometre, and you'll find yourself amidst Borsu Forest, surrounded by a wide trail and open grounds on both sides.
+Initially, it's an ascent of about 350 m, leading to a flat trail with a few houses above.
+Keep following the trail, and after covering 500 m, you'll encounter another gradual ascent.

 Borsu Forest is a treat for trekkers.
 It's one of the most picturesque forest settings you will ever experience, and the forest extends for a significant distance, providing a picturesque camping spot for the day.
 Set up your camp and enjoy the serene surroundings amidst nature.

 Today's trek starts with a beautiful trail surrounded by deodar, and pine trees.
-Trek through the forest for about 2.5 kilometres until the trail through the trees concludes.
+Trek through the forest for about 2.5 kilometers until the trail through the trees concludes.

 At this point, a semi-forest trail begins, leading you through a mud road flanked by trees on both sides.
 This road is rarely used by vehicles, except during festivals.